Ever wonder why sometimes a products appears to be unprofitable or why some products seems to generate all of the sales?

-If you selling products with a number of product variations, such as clothing (T-shirts, leggings) or home goods items (storage baskets, sheets), you may be confused on how Amazon is reporting data.
+If you're selling products with a number of product variations, such as clothing (T-shirts, leggings) or home goods items (storage baskets, sheets), you may be confused on how Amazon is reporting data.

-In Sponsored Products you must consider, 'Same SKU vs Other SKU' attribution.
+In Sponsored Products, this confusion is due to 'Same SKU vs Other SKU' attribution.

 What is Same SKU vs Other SKU attribution?

 Amazon attributes ad sales and ad spend to the first sku that is clicked on, rather than the item that was purchased.
 Sales are reflected on the first SKU, but the orders are for a different product.

 For instance, you sell Women's Leggings, which has many size and color variations.
 Amazon may place your ad showing the your 'black Leggings, size small', the consumer clicks on this ad, but ends up purchasing the 'blue leggings, size medium'.
 Ad sales is being attributed to the click and not the sale.

 What does this look like in Flywheel?